stylized-substance/RNmarket/README.md

 ### Environment variables

 The backend relies on multiple environment variables.
 These can be edited in `/backend/docker-compose.dev.yml`.
-In case variables aren't set in the Docker Compose file, the app tries to read them from a `.env` file in `/backend` directory.
+In case variables aren't set in the Docker Compose file, the app tries to read them from a `.env` file in `backend` directory.

 Default variables with explanations: